daikimat/depermaid/README.md

     E
 ```

-Run the following command to include only transitive dependencies in the generated Mermaid diagram.
-This option helps simplify the graph by omitting duplicate arrows in the presence of transitive dependencies:
+To simplify the graph and focus solely on transitive dependencies, run the following command:

 ```bash
 $ swift package plugin depermaid --direction LR --transitive-only
 ```

+The resulting Mermaid diagram will show a clearer representation by omitting duplicate arrows:

 ```mermaid
 flowchart LR